-Although students are free to do whatever they want all day long (within the boundaries of safety and respect), the school has two very important structures that make up the heart of it: 1) School Meeting – the weekly community meeting where things like rules, processes, and budget are decided democratically by students and staff members.
+Although students are free to do whatever they want all day long (within the boundaries of safety and respect), the community has two very important structures that make up the heart of it: 1) School Meeting – the weekly community meeting where things like rules, processes, and budget are decided democratically by the majority vote of students and staff members.
 2) Judicial Committee – The student-led justice system where rule infractions and disagreements are handled daily.

 Sudbury and Montessori are similar in that children are given more freedom to make decisions about what interests them and how to pace themselves.
 Both models also hold the basic assumption that people are naturally curious and don’t need to be forced to learn.
 The Sudbury model, however, gives students even more freedom and makes no assumption about how individual children will learn.